Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Cluster formation and evolution in the fiducial M2e4 run

 We find that the majority of stars that form in our simulations end up in clusters, although a significant fraction ($~\sim 10\%$) are ejected before gas expulsion (see Table \ref{tab:final_properties} and Figure \ref{fig:mass_source}).
 During its lifetime the dominant cluster in the fiducial simulation gains stellar mass from two sources: 1) mergers with other clusters and 2) gas accretion by its stellar members or newly formed stars within the cluster.
 We find these two mechanisms to have roughly similar weight during most of the cluster lifetime, with accretion becoming more important after most stars have merged with the dominant cluster, leaving no other clusters to merge with.
 After gas expulsion the cluster becomes unbound and loses an order unity of its mass.

 Figure \ref{fig:ejected_vs_clusters} shows the mass distribution of various stellar populations in the fiducial simulation just as gas expulsion starts due to strong radiative feedback (around 4.5 Myr into the simulation).
 We find that about 80\% of stars are cluster members where more than 90\% of these belong to the dominant cluster.
-The mass distributions of the clustered and non-clustered stars are similar within sampling uncertainties.
+The mass distributions of the clustered and non-clustered stars are similar up to $10\,\solarmass$, but we can not rule out that the distribution deviate at the high mass end.
 The distributions are statistically consistent with the \citet{kroupa_imf} IMF fitting function except at very high masses, because the overall simulation IMF is slightly top-heavy (to be described in more detail in an upcoming paper).
-Figure \ref{fig:ejected_vs_clusters} further shows that the mass distribution for the dominant cluster is similar to that of the ejected stars, and there is no indication of preferential ejection of more massive stars before gas expulsion.
+Figure \ref{fig:ejected_vs_clusters} further shows that the mass distribution for the dominant cluster is similar to that of the ejected stars (with a significance of $p=0.96$ obtained from a two-sample Kolmogorov-Smirnov test).
+There is no indication of preferential ejection of more massive stars before gas expulsion.
 Unsurprisingly the stellar mass distributions of the dominant cluster and the full simulation are also similar.